 3. Pelvic Tilts On A Ball

-Pelvic tilts strengthen your lower back and abdominal muscles, improve hip mobility, and reduce pain during labor.
+Pelvic tilts strengthen your lower back, pelvic floor, and abdominal muscles, improve hip mobility, and reduce pain during labor.

 - Sit on an exercise ball with your legs wide apart, feet on the floor, hands on your waist, and look forward.